AkshithaSiddala/Skinwin/README.md

 interface.
 Dermatologists can manage patient histories and prescriptions, while clients can schedule appointments and access treatment recommendations.
-SkinWin streamlines dermatological care, enhancing communication and decisionmaking for both professionals and clien
+SkinWin streamlines dermatological care, enhancing communication and decision making for both professionals and clien